Candle Care, Room Spray, Diffuser & Essential Oil Information

 How long will my candle last?

-As a general rule the Medium candles burn for 40 hours, the Large candles burn for 50 hours and the XL candles burn for 60 hours.
+As a general rule, Medium candles burn for 40 hours, Large candles burn for 50 hours, and XL candles burn for 60 hours.